terraform-community-modules/tf_aws_alb/README.md

 * `health_check_path` - Path for the load balancer to health check instances.
 (Optional; default: /)
 * `log_bucket` - S3 bucket where access logs should land.
 (Required)
 * `log_prefix` - S3 prefix within the `log_bucket` where logs should land.
 (Optional)
+* `principle_account_id` - A mapping of regions to principle account IDs used to send LB logs.
+(Should only change as regions are added)
 * `subnets` - ALB will be created in the subnets in this list.
 (Required)
 * `vpc_id` - Resources will be created in the VPC with this `id`.
 (Required)